 \section{Introduction}

-In the classic longest common substring (LCS) problem, we are given two strings $S$ and $T$, each of length at most $n$, over an alphabet of size $\sigma$, and we are asked to find a longest string occurring as a fragment of both $S$ and $T$.
-The problem was conjectured by Knuth to require $\Omega(n\log n)$ time until Weiner, in his paper introducing the suffix tree~\cite{DBLP:conf/focs/Weiner73}, showed that the LCS problem can be solved in $\cO(n)$ time when $\sigma$ is constant via constructing the suffix tree of string $S\#T$, for a sentinel letter $\#$.
-Later, Farach showed that if $\sigma$ is not constant, the suffix tree can be constructed in linear time in addition to the time required for sorting its letters~\cite{DBLP:conf/focs/Farach97}.
+In the classic longest common substring (LCS) problem, we are given two strings $S$ and $T$ of total length $n$ over an alphabet of size $\sigma$, and we are asked to compute a longest string occurring as a fragment of both $S$ and $T$ (see \cref{fig:0-1-LCS} for an example).
+The problem was conjectured by Knuth to require $\Omega(n\log n)$ time until Weiner, in his seminal paper introducing the suffix tree~\cite{DBLP:conf/focs/Weiner73}, showed that the LCS problem can be solved in $\cO(n)$ time when $\sigma$ is constant via constructing the suffix tree of string $S\#T$ for a sentinel letter $\#$.
+Later, Farach showed that even if $\sigma$ is not constant, the suffix tree can be constructed in linear time in addition to the time required for sorting the characters of $S$ and $T$~\cite{DBLP:conf/focs/Farach97}.
 This yielded an $\cO(n)$-time algorithm for the LCS problem in the word RAM model for polynomially-bounded integer alphabets.
-While Farach's algorithm for suffix tree construction is \emph{optimal} for all alphabets (the suffix tree by definition has size $\Theta(n)$), the same does not hold for the LCS problem.
+While Farach's algorithm for suffix tree construction is \emph{optimal} for all alphabets (the suffix tree by definition has size $\Theta(n)$), optimality does not carry over to the LCS problem.
 We were thus motivated to answer the following basic question: